ValenMoraR/TaxCalculator/README.md

 ## Main Folders:

 ### sql Folder
 This file defines and creates the sql tables, including their relationships, data and types.
-This project has 3 tables:
+This project has 1 tables:
-- Income declaration
-- Natural Person
-- Personal info
+- taxcalculator

 ### src Folder